Nova722/ETL-Project/README.md

 Workflow was as follows:

-Upload excel sheets in SQL Lite
+Upload excel sheets in SQL Lite Database
-Transform data using SQL (merging tables, creating views etc.)
+Transform data using SQL Alchemy in Python (merging tables, etc.)
-Exporting the transformed data to Python for further analysis Uploading out analysis directly from Python into SQL database
+Exporting the transformed data to Python for further analysis (performing equations on the data, adding columns etc.)
+Uploading our analysis directly from Python into SQL database